ManoLo2ManoLo/WeirdNJobs/README.md

 * [Credit](#credit)
 * [License](#license)

+## Features
+    1. User can create an account or login.
+    2. User can post the weird services they are offering.
+    3. User can purchase those services that are posted by other user.
+    4. User can leave reviews to other other users, or to the service.

-## Description
+## User Story
-This application is a webpage that hosts the weirdos of New Jersey and their services.
-With the application, a user can create an account and create job service posts in which another user can purchase the needs that they would like.
-It's for the niche things that people really don't touch up upon.
+As a user, I am looking for a site that will allow me to search for services that are usually not a normally offered service that are offered by companies.
+I would also would liek to post services that I offer.

 ## Clone Repository
 * git clone https://github.com/ManoLo2ManoLo/WeirdNJobs.git